GoogleChromeLabs/http2push-gae/README.md

 ![Effects of HTTP2 push perforamnce](https://raw.githubusercontent.com/GoogleChrome/http2push-gae/master/static/images/pushstats.jpg)

+### Perf results

+Full [WebPageTest results](http://www.webpagetest.org/video/compare.php?tests=150827_DY_13KF-l%3Anopush%2C150826_KA_1928-l%3Avulcanize%2C150826_YH_16K7-l%3Apush%2C150826_GQ_190C-l%3Avulcanize+(push)&thumbSize=100&ival=100&end=visual)

+TL;DR;

+- HTTP2 push means we no longer need to concat all our JS/CSS together in one file!
+This reduces the amount of required tooling to make a great, fast web app.
+- In my testing, the browser can handle smaller, indvidual files better than one large file.
+More testing needs to be done here, but the initial results are promising.
+- For HTML Import resources, we no longer need to run `vulcanize` (crushes subimports into a single file).
+In testing, the latter is actually slower.
+Boom!
+- In a world of web components, authors write components in a modular way using HTML Imports, a bit of CSS/JS, and markup.
+Push means we can ship our code _exactly_ as it was authored, minimizing the differences between dev and code shipped to production.

 ## Requirements & Setup

 1. Download the [App Engine Python SDK](https://cloud.google.com/appengine/downloads?hl=en).
 You'll need the dev server.